Tumblr: Adult content ban

-In November 2018, Tumblr's iOS app was removed by Apple from its App Store after illegal child pornography images were found on the service.
+In November 2018, Tumblr's iOS app was removed by Apple from its App Store after illegal child pornography was found on the service.
 Tumblr stated that all images uploaded to the service are scanned against an industry database, but that a "routine audit" had revealed images that had not yet been added to the database.
 In the wake of the incident, a number of Tumblr blogs—particularly those dealing primarily in adult-tagged artwork such as erotica, as well as art study and anatomy resources—were also deleted, with affected users taking to other platforms (such as Twitter) to warn others and complain about the deletions, as well as encourage users to back up their blog's contents.

-Tumblr subsequently removed the ability to disable "Safe Mode" from its Android app, and announced a wider ban on explicit images of sex acts and nudity on the platform with certain limited exceptions.
-Tumblr deployed an automatic content recognition system which resulted in many non-pornographic images being removed from the platform.
-In December 2018, about a month after it was initially banned, Tumblr's iOS app was restored to the app store.
+Tumblr subsequently removed the ability to disable "safe mode" from its Android app, and announced a wider ban on explicit images of sex acts and nudity on the platform, with certain limited exceptions.
+Tumblr deployed an automatic content recognition system which resulted in many non-pornographic images being removed.
+In December 2018, about a month after it was banned, Tumblr's iOS app was restored to the App Store.

-The site was known for its popularity with adult content that attracted women and catered for other under-served audiences.
+In 2019, Cosmopolitan wrote that Tumblr had been known for providing adult content that attracted women and catered for other under-served audiences.